oreil149/adelyn-oreilly.github.io/index.md

 ### Interactive Map of Modes of Transportation to Work by U.S. State (2023)
 Interactive web map visualizing commuting patterns across the United States using 2023 census data.
 The map allows users to explore how different transportation modes vary geographically across states.
-Using JavaScript, HTML/CSS, local host server, and <span>ArcGIS Maps SDK for JavaScript</span>.
+Using HTML, JavaScript, and the ArcGIS Maps SDK, developed on local host.

 <a href="https://github.com/oreil149/Modes-of-Transportation-US">Modes of Transportation Interactive Map Repo</a>